waocats/crabgo/src/doc/src/reference/features-examples.md

 Note that at the root of the crate it uses [`cfg_attr` to enable the nightly feature][wasm-bindgen-cfg_attr].
-Keep in mind that the [`feature` attribute] is unrelated to Cargo features, and is used to opt-in to experimental language features.
+Keep in mind that the [`feature` attribute] is unrelated to Crabgo features, and is used to opt-in to experimental language features.

 The [`simd_support` feature][rand-simd_support] of the [`rand`] package is another example,